 Your temperature afghan will be a totally unique labour of love.
 Something that is unlike anyone else’s and reflects a part of your own life.
-If you want to check out other people’s temperature afghan patterns for inspiration, I have collected my favourites here for you.
+If you want to check out other people’s temperature afghan patterns for inspiration, I have collected my favorites here for you.

 Temperature Blanket Patterns